Boise State vs. Air Force NCAA Football Odds, Plays and Insights | October 16, 2021

 Boise State vs. Air Force College Football Odds, Plays and Insights

-Oddsmakers give the Boise State Broncos (3-3, 0-0 MWC) the edge when they host the Air Force Falcons (5-1, 0-0 MWC) on Saturday, October 16, 2021 in a matchup between MWC foes at Albertsons Stadium.
-Boise State is favored by 6 points.
-The game's over/under is 50.5.
+MWC opponents meet when the Boise State Broncos (3-3, 0-0 MWC) host the Air Force Falcons (5-1, 0-0 MWC) on Saturday, October 16, 2021 at Albertsons Stadium.
+Boise State is favored by 5 points.
+The over/under is 51 for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.